News and Events

 Agenda

+Lunch provided for free on both days at noon for those who help clean-up.
 Please bring your own tools, as there is a very limited supply of tools on hand.
-Suggested tools: battery operated drill, pick axe, rake, shovel, wheelbarrow, chainsaw, litter grabber, work boots, and work gloves.
+Suggested tools: battery operated drill, pick axe, rake, shovel, wheel barrow, chainsaws, litter grabber, work boots, and work gloves.
 Dress in layers.
 We will have litter pick-up, painting, and construction projects.

 If you would like to help, call Leigh and Tami to let them know what you can